catamphetamine/libphonenumber-js/README.md

 validatePhoneNumberLength('8 (800) 555-35-35', 'RU') === undefined // Length is valid
 ```

-`isPossiblePhoneNumber()` only validates phone number length, while `isValidPhoneNumber()` validates both phone number length and phone number digits.
+`isPossiblePhoneNumber()` validates phone number length.

+`isValidPhoneNumber()` validates both phone number length and phone number digits.

+It may seem counter-intuitive but when [choosing between the two](#using-phone-number-validation-feature), I'd personally prefer `isPossiblePhoneNumber()` because its strength is in its weakness. `isValidPhoneNumber()` is a double-edged sword in terms of how strict it is, and when not updated regularly, it could get stale over time and start rejecting freshly-assigned phone number ranges.

-`validatePhoneNumberLength()` is just a more detailed version of `isPossiblePhoneNumber()` — if the phone number length is invalid, instead of just returning `false`, it returns the actual reason why the phone number length is incorrect: `TOO_SHORT`, `TOO_LONG`, etc.
+As for `validatePhoneNumberLength()`, is just a more detailed version of `isPossiblePhoneNumber()` for those who need it — when the phone number length is invalid, instead of returning just `false`, it returns the actual reason why the phone number length is incorrect: `TOO_SHORT`, `TOO_LONG`, etc.

 ### Full-text search